GrammaticalFramework/gf-eclipse-plugin/README.md

 ![The editor and outline view](http://www.grammaticalframework.org/eclipse/images/eclipse-editor-general.png)

 ### Outline view
-The **Outline** view in the bottom-right offers a quite overview of your module structure.
+The **Outline** view in the bottom-left offers a quite overview of your module structure.
 Clicking any of the terms will make your cursor jump to that point in the file.

 ### Cross-referencing errors and warnings
 Notice how changing a `cat` definition for example will produce warnings and/or errors in other the modules.